gbaek3/theLastDeveloper/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Keybinds:
+-Move with arrow keys or WASD
+-Interact with NPC using space bar

 ### Prerequisites

 Working web browser